-CR CRITERIA SO (100) 1 Please include a CV, not exceeding 7 pages, outlining the requisite skills.
+CRI TERIA TERIA SCORE (100) 1 Please include a CV, not exceeding 7 pages, outlining the requisite skills.
 CVs should contain only those references which are most relevant to the assignment.
-Each Expert will be evaluated as follows: a.
-Extensive knowledge and experience in their field of speciality as demonstrated through prior assignments and number of years of experience in related field (25 points).
-The breakdown of the 40 points is as follows: • Demonstratable experience in their field of expertise as outlined in ToRs, 80 supported by at least 3 relevant assignments (27 points - 9 marks for each relevant assignment) Required number of years of experience in the specified field as per TORs (13 points) b.
-Academic qualifications as outlined in the Terms of Reference (15 points) c.
-Experience in Africa especially in East, West, Southern and Horn of Africa on assignments related to their field of speciality (20 points) d.
+100 Each Expert will be evaluated as follows: a.
+Extensive knowledge and experience in their field of specialty as demonstrated through prior assignments and number of years of experience in related field (60 points).
+The breakdown of the 60 points is as follows: Demonstratable experience in their field of expertise as outlined in ToRs, supported by at least relevant assignments (50 points).
+Provide testimonials of experience and previous assignments. • Required number of years of experience in the specified field as per TORs (10 points) b.
+Academic qualifications as outlined in the Terms of Reference (15 points).
+Copies of certificates to be provided c.
+Professional/specialized training (10 Points).
+Copies of certificates to be provided d.
+Experience in Sub-Saharan Africa namely in East, West, Southern and Horn of Africa on assignments related to their field of specialty (10 points).
+Copies of testimonials to be provided e.
 Good communication skills, including the preparation and presentation of high-quality reports.
-Proficiency in English is mandatory.
-East/West/Southern/Horn of Africa national languages while French will be an added advantage (5 points-3 marks for English and 2 for other national languages) 2 BRIEF METHODOLOGY (20) Please set out a brief methodology of how you intend to undertake the assignment.
-Areas of focus should include: a.
-Approach (5 points) b.
-Sequencing of activities (5 points) c.
-Anticipated issues, challenges and mitigation (5 points) d.
-Stakeholder Management (5 points) 20 TOTAL SCORE 100
+Proficiency in English or French.
+East/West/Southern/Horn of Africa national languages while French will be an added advantage (5 points- 3 marks for English/French and 2 for other national languages) Note: TOTAL SCORE 100